 A dust extractor is always important as these saws can produce quite a lot of particulates which is bad not just for your health, but it also a fire hazard.
 Generally, if the saw doesn’t have its own bag, it will have a universal attachment in which you can easily attach your own vacuum.

 Also to look out for is a magnetic feather board.
 This uses high powered magnets to be able to hold the material away from the blade.
 If used in conjunction with a rip fence, it significantly reduces the chance of cutting yourself.

 Lastly and the newest feature to be introduced is SawStop.
 This uses a small amount of electrical current going through the blade.
 So, if the blade touches your skin, it cuts the circuit and immediately stops the blade leaving the user with only a small knick rather than a deep wound.
 Obviously, this cannot be used with metal or wet/frozen wood but is still a great and very useful feature.

 Best Table Saw Reviews

 Hopefully, you now have a better understanding of the basics of table saws.
 Below are the individual table saw reviews of some of the leading brands in the industry.
-At the end of the article, you can see our choice in terms of best quality and budget.
+At the end of this article, you can see my choice in terms of best quality and budget.
 For your convenience, all saws will be linked to Amazon for additional research and/or purchase.